-The Panel understands that, in part, this is because the level of generation and the performance of the bulk transmission network currently contribute a negligible fraction of the total loss of supply experienced by consumers.
-The major source of such interruptions are related to distribution networks.
+The Panel understands that, in part, this is because the level of generation and the performance of the bulk transmission network currently contribute a very small fraction of the total loss of supply experienced by consumers.
+The major sources of such interruptions are related to distribution networks.
 Local transmission network interruptions and security events also contribute to supply losses.